 About extension of restaurant ticket expiration date

-OMOTESANDO HILLS Restaurant Ticket, which expires on May 9, 2021, will expire in 2021 in light of the Japanese government's declaration of emergency due to the spread of the new coronavirus infection and the temporary closure of the museum in response to a request from the Tokyo Metropolitan Government.
-It will be extended until June 30th.
+OMOTESANDO HILLS Restaurant Ticket, which expires on August 31, 2021, will be extended to October 31, 2021 in light of the issuance of a state of emergency due to the spread of the new coronavirus infection.